-Definition
+• Definition

-Other Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from changes in interest rates or foreign exchange rates), whether those changes are caused by factors specific to the individual financial instruments or issuer, or factors affecting all similar financial instruments traded in the market.
-The Fund is affected by changing prices of equity instruments classified as FVPL, with fair value movements recognised in the statement of profit or loss and other comprehensive income.
+Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from changes in interest rates or foreign exchange rates), whether those changes are caused by factors specific to the individual financial instruments or issuer, or factors affecting all similar financial instruments traded in the market.
+The Fund is affected by changing prices of equity instruments classified as FVPL and loss with fair value movements recognised in the Statement of Profit and Loss and Other Comprehensive Income.